-Between the pages of these children’s books about women in politics and women activists, you will meet the women who helped shape the future and advance the rights of women (and men).
-While most of these picture book biographies focus on women in American history (because that is what is most available to me), I’ve included several books about key women from other parts of the world, too.
+Between the pages of these children's picture book biographies about women in politics and women activists, you will meet the women who helped shape the future and advance the rights of women.

 Picture Books about Women's Suffrage

-Learn about the women who fought and protested tirelessly to win the right to vote.
+Learn about the women who fought for the right to vote.

 Miss Paul and the President: The Creative Campaign for Women's Right to Vote by Dean Robbins, illustrated by Nancy Zhang.
 Alice Paul, a suffragette and activist organized a protest outside the White House during Wilson's administration.
 She led parades, went to jail and even met with the president himself.
 Her creative tactics helped pave the way for the 19th amendment.